 Subtraction was introduced in Grade One through practical activities as taking away.
 In Grade Two, subtraction of a 1 digit number from a 2-digit number based on basic addition facts is covered.
 The relationship between addition and subtraction as well as number patterns involving subtraction is also covered in Grade One.
-It is on this pre-requisite that the concept of subtraction of up to 2-digit numbers is developed.
+It is on this pre-requisite that the concept of subtraction of up to

+2-digit numbers is developed.
 Missing numbers in patterns involving subtraction of up to 100 will also be taught under this sub strand.
 Teachers are encouraged to involve learners in playing digital games on subtraction.

-The development of core competencies would be enhanced as learners work in purposive pairs or groups.
+The development of core competencies would be enhanced as learners work in pairs or groups.
 The teacher should link the various components in the curriculum designs.
-These components include but are not limited to discussing issues like safety of materials being used (PCIs), values that can be nurtured such as unity, respect, patriotism and responsibility among others.
+These components include but not limited to discussing issues like safety of materials being used (PCIs), values that can be nurtured such as unity, respect, patriotism and responsibility among others.
 The teacher should also involve learners in non-formal activities like collecting litter in the school compound.
 The teacher may also discuss how the subtraction concept is linked to Languages and Environmental Activities.
 Learners may participate in cleaning the environment organized by community members as a way of promoting learning outside the school.

-STRAND Specific Lesson Learning Outcome MUMDEDC By the end of the lesson, the learner should be able to subtract NUMBERS 2-single digit numbers horizontally.
-SUB STRAND Key Inquiry Question: How do you subtract single digit numbers?
-SUBTRACTION Suggested Learning Resources: Counters, universal cuff, multipurpose stamps number, communication board, page turners, pen/pencil grips, adapted LDDs/ ICT device, adapted writing materials, head/mouth pointers
+STRAND Specific Lesson Learning Outcome NUMBERS By the end of the lesson, the learner should be able to subtract 2-single digit numbers horizontally.
+SUB -STRAND Key Inquiry Question: How do you subtract single digit numbers?
+SUBTRACTION Suggested Learning Resources: counters

-Learners to count or point or sign numbers 1 to 20.
+Learners to count 1 to 20

-Teacher Activities Write : 7 - 4 = Demonstrate: Show learners how to subtract 7 - 4 by counting 4 steps backwards from 7 as 6, 5, 4, 3. $7-4=\boxed{3}$ Teacher and Learner Activities Write: 8 - 2 = Guide: Learners in purposive pairs or groups to work out $8 - 2 = \square$ Learner Activities Learners to do activities in the pupil's book page 27.
-Conclusion Learners to work out subtraction of 2-single digit numbers horizontally.
+Teacher Activities Write : 7 - 4 = Demonstrate: Show learners how to subtract 7 - 4 by counting 4 steps backwards from 7 as 6, 5, 4, 3 7-4=3 Learner and Teacher's activities Write: 8 - 2 = Guide: Learners in pairs or groups to work out 8 - 2 = Learner Activities Learners to do activities in the pupil's book page 27 Conclusion Learners to work out subtraction of 2-single digit numbers horizontally.

-Extended learning : Learners to practise subtraction of single digit numbers with family members.
+Extended learning: Learners to practise subtraction of single digit numbers with family members.